Akmal-CloudFreed/CloudFreed-CloudFlare-solver-bypass/README.md

 Updates are on the way!
 V2.0.1 Just released, please report any errors in Issues.
+Running the same link more than once in the same instance will return the same cookie, planning on fixing this in either v3.0.1 or v2.0.2.

 ## Notice
 If you like the repo, please consider starring it, starring repos will help it spread.